What is Mindful Journaling & How to Get StartedWhat is Mindful Journaling & How to Get Started

 With all these benefits, it’s a wonder we’re not all keeping mindful journals daily.
 But the fact is, life is full of distractions, and it can be easy to forget to invest in ourselves.
-To begin to create a mindful journaling habit, let’s begin with a couple tips for overcoming common barriers so you can get started.

 It can be easy to tell ourselves that we don’t have enough time to write every day, so let’s start small.
 Think about your average day and what time you could realistically devote even five or ten minutes to mindful journaling.
-For many of us this is right before we go to bed or first thing in the morning.
+For many of us it's right before we go to bed or first thing in the morning.

 💡 Tip: Set an alarm at the same time each day to remind yourself to journal.